 Record After the Facts (RAFT): An audio and/or video only recording feature that is included in the BWC system.
 RAFT captures events that occur while the BWC system is powered on, even if not actively recorded by an officer.
 This is a limited ability to retrieve an event that was not originally a recorded event due to the failure of an officer to record, a recording started late or a mechanical failure.

-Transfer Station - The 8-port base stations (4) which charge, update software and upload current BWC held camera events.
-These Transfer Stations are currently located in the roll call room.
+Transfer Station - The 8-port base stations which charge, update software and upload current BWC held camera events.

 IV.
 PROCEDURES